-- Initial Desk Review.
-Utilizing any performance and financial status reports submitted by recipients plus other data available to the program office, including baseline reports and draw downs made to date, the FPO completes an initial desk review evaluation form summarizing the key data.
-The FPO then conducts a conference call with the recipient to discuss status of recipient progress on special award conditions, reporting requirements, grants management practices, financial capabilities, and procurement procedures.
-The Initial Desk Review will conclude with the FPO documenting the desk review conclusions, including a recommended monitoring level and any next steps or corrective actions. - Periodic Desk Review.
-These desk reviews utilize the quarterly and annual performance and financial status reports submitted by recipients plus any other data available to the program office, including the conference calls and draw downs made to date.
-Periodic Desk Reviews are completed in accordance with the monitoring levels and are an ongoing process, coinciding with the schedule of various reports identified in Section 2.1 of this document.
-Depending on the specific conclusions, changes to the assigned monitoring level, Performance Improvement Plans (PIPs), Technical Assistance Plans (TAPs), or Corrective Action Plans (CAPs) may be recommended.
+- Quarterly Desk Review.
+These desk reviews are conducted quarterly, and utilize the quarterly performance and financial status reports submitted by recipients, plus any other data available to the program office, including the conference calls and draw downs made to date.
+Additional efforts are applied to this effort in January and February of each year, when annual performance report data is submitted to the program.
+Quarterly Desk Reviews coincide with the schedule of the various reports identified in Section 2.1 of this document.
+Depending on the specific conclusions, changes to the assigned monitoring level, Performance Improvement Plans (PIPs), Technical Assistance activities, or Corrective Action Plans (CAPs) may be recommended.
 Identified issues that cannot be resolved through a phone interview may cause a recommendation of the next type of desk review an Advanced Desk Review. - Advanced Desk Review.
 This type of desk review is designed for detailed review of a particular issue or topic.
-Advanced Desk Reviews may be conducted as a follow-on to Periodic Desk Reviews to specifically address and collect additional information about identified issues or deficiencies.
-In addition to the data available during the Initial Desk Review or a Periodic Desk Review, FPOs will ask recipients to provide additional documentation or information to explain the full nature of identified issues or deficiencies.
-This information, typically provided via email by the recipient to the FPO, will be fully reviewed by the FPO.
-The Advanced Desk Review will conclude with the FPO documenting the analysis completed, conclusions drawn, and any next steps or corrective actions that are recommended.
-These corrective actions may take the form of a PIP, TAP, or CAP, depending on the specific findings.
+Advanced Desk Reviews may be conducted as a supplement to Quarterly Desk Reviews to specifically address and collect additional information about identified issues or deficiencies.
+They may also be used to examine a particular issue of concern, such as a third-party inquiry, match review, overlap analysis, AAR, or other subject.
+In addition to the data available during the Initial Desk Review or a Quarterly Desk Review, FPOs ask recipients to provide additional documentation or information to explain more fully identified issues or deficiencies.
+This information, typically provided via email by the recipient to the FPO, is fully reviewed by the FPO.
+When necessary, an Advanced Desk Review concludes with the FPO documenting the analysis completed, conclusions drawn, and any next steps or corrective actions that are recommended.
+These corrective actions may take the form of a PIP or CAP, and may include Technical Assistance (TA) recommendations, depending on the specific findings.